The essential role AI motion tracking can play in post-op and post-trauma recovery

 Home exercise programs are a crucial part of recovering from total knee or hip replacement surgery.
 After an operation, it’s common for muscles and tissues surrounding the joint to become weak and stiff, making it difficult to regain full mobility and function.

-But with a structured and supervised exercise program that can be done in the comfort of a patient’s own home, they can gradually build strength, improve flexibility, and restore their joint range of motion.
-Not only can this help improve overall function and reduce the risk of complications.
-It can also give patients a sense of control and confidence as they work towards regaining full mobility and independence.
+But with a structured and supervised exercise program that can be done in the comfort of a patient’s own home, they could gradually build strength, improve flexibility, and could restore their joint range of motion.
+Not only this may help improve overall function and may reduce the risk of complications.
+It could also give patients a sense of control and confidence as they work towards regaining full mobility and independence.

-By using cameras and sensors to track movement and monitor progress, computer vision and motion-tracking technology can provide valuable feedback to patients during HEPs and help them ensure that they are performing exercises correctly and safely.
+By using cameras and sensors to track movement and monitor progress, computer vision and motion-tracking technology could provide valuable feedback to patients during HEPs and may help them ensure that they are performing exercises correctly and safely.

-Computer vision and motion tracking technology can also be used to create personalized exercise plans that are tailored to each patient’s specific needs and abilities.
-This can help to shorten recovery time and improve outcomes, allowing patients to regain their mobility and independence more quickly and effectively.
-This ultimately helps to reduce healthcare costs.
+Computer vision and motion tracking technology could also be used to create personalized exercise plans that are tailored to each patient’s specific needs and abilities.
+This could help to shorten recovery time and improve outcomes, and may allow patients to regain their mobility and independence more quickly and effectively.
+This ultimately could help to reduce healthcare costs.

 2. Better experience for the patient

-Home-based therapy allows patients to recover at their own pace and in an environment that’s familiar and comfortable.
-This helps with reducing stress and anxiety and promotes a more positive healing experience.
+Home-based therapy could enable patients to recover at their own pace and in an environment that’s familiar and comfortable.
+This could help with reducing stress and anxiety and promotes a more positive healing experience.

-This delivers a better experience for patients because it’s like having a physiotherapist giving them personalized sessions in the comfort of their own home.
+This could deliver a better experience for patients because it’s like having a physiotherapist giving them personalized sessions in the comfort of their own home.

 3. Better cost efficiency